lmmx/netwalk/README.md

 ## Status - TBC

 - Game currently unsolvable at the expert level
-  - also annoyingly a small bug that shows up in the easy level, which is otherwise solved properly
 - Having exhausted all guidance in the tutorial, I'm open to adding new solver logic if I get suggestions or bright ideas
 - Having tried to solve the partly solved game state (see [`data/lgo_netwalk_example_game_expert_part_solved.png`](https://github.com/lmmx/netwalk/blob/master/data/lgo_netwalk_example_game_expert_part_solved.png)) the only route I can see is to see whether taking arbitrary decisions sets off a 'chain reaction' of tile solving (as is ensured to happen at easy and intermediate difficulty levels).
 - Having attempted this manually, I've noted that when setting `fix_connection(a)`, it's crucial to supply as many possible values to the `a` direction vector as there are connections possible on a tile (e.g. freezing the `0,0` [corner wire] tile in the above example using `a=[0,3]` will initiate a chain reaction whereas simply `a=[0]` or `a=[3]` will lead to errors, as it effectively puts the game 'out of sync').